dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 If you are like me, you might feel that the above solutions are a bit overdone, since the DAG already solves ninety percent of the BFT Consensus problem by supporting reliable, causally ordered broadcast.
 In this post, I will provide a simple -- quite possibly the simplest and the most efficient -- DAG-riding BFT Consensus solution, **Fin**, for the partial synchrony model.
-In Fin, views consists of a proposal followed by 2F+1 votes to commit, the most straight-forward protocol you can imagine.
+In Fin, views consist of a proposal followed by 2F+1 votes to commit, the most straight-forward protocol you can imagine.
 Both proposals and votes are cast by parties simply by setting a single value inside messages.
-Importantly and uniquely, Fin does not put Consensus in the critical path of DAG Trans transmissions, thus operates without hampering DAG growth whatsoever.
+Importantly and uniquely, Fin does not put Consensus in the critical path of DAG Trans transmissions, and thus it operates without hampering DAG growth whatsoever.

 * The first section, [**DAG Trans**](#DAG-Trans),
 explains the notion of a reliable, causal broadcast transport that shares a DAG among parties.